SiobhanBaines/MS1-Portfolio/README.md

 ### Features Left to Implement

-Link to Milestone Project 2
+Link to Milestone Project 2 - The interactive front-end project will be added later and the links to the site and github will be activated.
+I have left placeholders in the code for the links.

-Link to Milestone Project 3
+Link to Milestone Project 3  - The data centric project will be added later and the links to the site and github will be activated.
+I have left placeholders in the code for the links.

-Link to Milestone Project 4
+Link to Milestone Project 4 - The final project will be added later and the links to the site and github will be activated.
+I have left placeholders in the code for the links.

 ## Technologies Used
 CSS3